Ocular Hypertension Diagnosis and Treatment

 It is important to lower high eye pressure it before it causes vision loss or damage to the optic nerve.

-Depending on your eye pressure, your ophthalmologist may decide not to start treatment right away.
+If your eye pressure is only slightly elevated, your ophthalmologist may decide not to start treatment right away.
 He or she will monitor pressure with regular testing instead.

 If you have any questions, be sure to ask them.
 Your ophthalmologist is committed to protecting your sight.